Skip to content

 Going deeper

-Once you are comfortable with the DSL, the next three pages are where the interesting material lives:
+Once you are comfortable with the DSL, the next four pages are where the interesting material lives:

-• DSL grammar: formal EBNF reference for the exact shape the parser accepts.
+• DSL grammar: grammar reference in near-EBNF notation for the exact shape the parser accepts.

 • Predicate catalog: full list of every property available on each code-model entity.